 And this is their story – a story of an US family moving to Romania and how they did it, as well as how they feel about it now.

 Americans moving to Romania

-They did watch a lot of Romanian TV, read a lot about Romania, explored every street of the cities they were interested in with Google Maps / Street View and watched hours of YouTube videos about the country.
+They did watch a lot of Romanian TV, read books about Romania, explored every street of the cities they were interested in with Google Maps / Street View and watched hours of YouTube videos about the country.

 But they had never actually set foot here, so I was a bit worried.
-I would never recommend choosing a new place to live without actually being there and getting to feel everything in real life.
-But in their case, it seems that they really knew what they were doing.
+I would never recommend choosing a new place to live in without actually being there and getting to feel the place and breathe the air.

 Preparing for the actual move also was, according to them, easier than anticipated: there are indeed a ton of things that you need to take into account, a lot of paperwork is required and unexpected things will always pop up.